taritom/bn-api/README.md

 # Overall project architecture

-Big Neon is a multi-tiered micro-services architecture for selling and managing tickets.
+Big Neon is a multi-tiered MVC Web API architecture for selling and managing tickets.
 The software system is made up of multiple components.
-As such, the code is split across multiple repositories.
 To get an overall picture of how everything fits together have a look at the [docs repository]( https://github.com/big-neon/docs.git)

 # Building this project from source